pagyP/azurefirewall-microhack/Student/01-intra-forwarding.md

 ![Intra-region Forwarding Architecture](images/Intra-region-Forwarding.png)
 ## Success Criteria

-1. You can reach out the virtual machine in the spoke2 vnet
+1. You can reach out the virtual machine in the spoke2 vnet.
 2. You have updated 2 route table  for both spoke1 and spoke2.
 3. You can run ping tool to test the connection between virtual machines.